MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-updates.md

 In Microsoft Intune, you can use **Automatic Update Behavior** to change this policy.
 (See [Manage software updates in Microsoft Intune](https://docs.microsoft.com/en-us/intune/windows-update-for-business-configure)

-For Windows 10 1607 builds only, you can use the following update policies to configure devices to get updates from Windows Server Update Service (WSUS) instead of Windows Update:
+For devices on Windows 10, version 1607 only: You can use the following update policies to configure devices to get updates from Windows Server Update Service (WSUS) instead of Windows Update:

 - [Update/AllowUpdateService](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-allowupdateservice)
 - [Update/RequireUpdateApproval](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-requireupdateapproval)